Afghanistan–Poland relations: History

 Modern relations between Afghanistan and Poland dated back from 20th century, when King Amanullah Khan visited Poland at 1928 and received a warm welcome from the Polish Government.
-This subsequently gave Afghanistan and Poland its full diplomatic relations.
-However, relations were later severed after the World War II and later Cold War, in which both had little to no formal connection.
+This developed into full diplomatic relations between the two states.
+However, relations were severed after the World War II and later Cold War, in which both countries had little to no formal contact.